helenst/helenst.github.io/about.md

 These days I do lots of painting and drawing - be warned that I often draw (tasteful) nudes so depending on your standards, [my Instagram](https://www.instagram.com/sherbertflavour/) might be considered NSFW.

+I sell art in my [Etsy Shop](https://www.etsy.com/shop/HelsArtyAdventures) and the same warning applies there.

 Sometimes I [travel](http://bikehippies.com/).

 I also enjoy cycling, kayaking, trail running and orienteering.